RicoJia/ricojia.github.io/_posts/2023/2023-12-15-software-design-priciples.markdown

     - First of all, I view this as an eye opening experience.
 Second, it'd be nice to come up with designs that are close to or even better than the industry standard.
 - Always Profile.
 When optimizing code, an experienced programmer will have a "ball park" of each method: how fast is the raw for loop here?
 Would using threads worth its overhead here?

+- Drawing the process / data flowchart is extremely beneficial for debugging a specific problem.